Financial aid •

 Yes, the FAFSA has a federal deadline set by the Department of Education.

 The federal deadline is June 30 of every year.
-The federal deadline for the 2021-22 academic year is June 30, 2022, and the one for the 2020-21 academic year was June 30, 2021.
+So the federal deadline for the 2022–2023 academic year is June 30, 2023.
 The FAFSA opens on October 1 of every year, so you have 9 months to fill out this form.

 But leaving it to the last minute is a mistake as you may lose out on money that’s awarded on a ‘first come, first served’ basis.
 Plus, schools often set their own deadlines, which are typically earlier.
 Each college has its own deadline.
 And this deadline may or may not be the same one as the federal deadline for the FAFSA.